phaserjs/phaser/README.md

 * Stage.display property added.
 A direct reference to the root Pixi Stage object (very useful for RenderTexture manipulation)
 * Added Ejecta detection to Device (thanks endel)
 * Tweens can now work with relative + and - values.
 You can do: `tween(sprite).to( { x: '+400' })` and it will add 400 to the current sprite.x value, or '-400'.
+* Buttons now properly use their upFrame if set.
+* InputHandler now has snapOffsetX and snapOffsetY properties so your snap grid doesn't have to be 0,0 aligned (thanks srmeier)

 New Examples: